 The current holder of the name Ms. Marvel, Kamala Khan first appeared in Captain Marvel (vol 7) #14 as one of the people inspired by Carol Danvers.

 Kamala is a nerdy, teenage girl from a Pakistani-American family living in Jersey City.
-She got her own book in 2014, which detailed her origin: after sneaking out one night to go to a party, she is exposed to the Terrigen Mists and gained the power of shapeshifting (primarily expressed by "embiggening" parts of her body, including her fists).
-Since she is such a huge fan of Carol Danvers and Carol had recently abandoned the name of "Ms. Marvel," Kamala took it as her own.
-Joined by her best friend Bruno, she protects Jersey City from such supervillains as the Inventor (a clone of Thomas Edison mixed with a bird).
+She got her book in 2014, which detailed her origin: after sneaking out one evening to go to a party, she is exposed to the Terrigen Mists and gained the power of shapeshifting (primarily expressed by "embiggening" parts of her body, including her fists) and a Healing Factor.
+Since she is such a huge fan of Carol Danvers and Carol had recently abandoned the name of "Ms. Marvel", Kamala took it as her own.
+Joined by her best friend Bruno, and eventually a whole ensemble of their friends at Coles Academic High School, she protects Jersey City from such supervillains as the Inventor (a clone of Thomas Edison mixed with a bird), Kamran (her crush turned Inhuman criminal), and Becky St. Jude a.k.a.
+Lockdown (a fellow Carol Danvers fan bent on supplanting Kamala as Jersey City's protector by some questionable means).

 The book and the character became widely popular, with Kamala joining the All-New, All-Different Avengers and then, after Civil War II, she forms a new version of the Champions.
 A different version of her from an alternate future, who only goes by "Khan," is a member of the reality-hopping Exiles.